team-dev-docs/devdocsprod-dev-docs/docs/VS Code Commands/Generate-API-Documentation-from-Codebase.md

 4. **Facilitates Testing and Collaboration**: The generated Postman Collection can be used for testing and sharing API documentation with team members or external partners, promoting collaboration and ensuring everyone is working with the same API specifications.

+5. **Enhances API Discoverability**: With comprehensive documentation, developers can easily search and find the endpoints they need, reducing the learning curve and improving overall productivity.

 ## What Are Relevant Configuration Options in the `dev-docs.json`?

 The following configuration options in the `dev-docs.json` file are relevant for the `devdocs.generateAPIDocumentation` command: